Causal Forcing: Autoregressive Diffusion Distillation Done Right for High-Quality Real-Time Interactive Video Generation: Method

 \subsection{Analysis: Suboptimality of Existing Methods}

 In this section, we analyze the reason for the performance degradation observed in existing methods and identify the key principle required to address it.

-We first recap the pipeline of the current SOTA Self Forcing~\cite{huang2025self}, which adopts a two-stage distillation strategy.
+\textbf{Recap of the Self Forcing Pipeline.} The current SOTA Self Forcing~\cite{huang2025self} adopts a two-stage distillation strategy.
 Given a bidirectional diffusion model, it first applies an ODE distillation to bridge the architectural gap and enable few-step sampling.
 Specifically, the bidirectional model samples along its PF-ODE trajectory, and the target autoregressive model $G_\theta$ learns to map noisy intermediates to the clean video.
 The training objective is

 where $i\sim\gU(1, N)$, $(\vx_t^{1:N},\vx_0^{1:N})$ lie on the same PF-ODE trajectory of the bidirectional teacher model, and $t \in \gS$ denotes a predefined set of timesteps used for sampling.
 Building on this ODE distillation stage, it then further applies asymmetric DMD, using the resulting model to initialize the autoregressive student and the bidirectional base model as the teacher.
 In what follows, we examine how each stage contributes to closing the architectural gap and whether it is theoretically well aligned with this objective.